Bible Study Downloads & PrintablesUltimate Bible Cheat Sheets | Instant Bible Studies | Ultimate Bible Adventure Packs

-Her name is not given in scripture, but what we know is that she had heard the fame of Solomon, and wanted to test his wisdom with “hard questions”.
+Her name is not given in scripture, but to the Ethiopians she was known as Queen Makeda.
+What we do know from scripture is that she had heard the fame of Solomon, and wanted to test his wisdom with “hard questions”.

 “And when the queen of Sheba heard of the fame of Solomon concerning the name of the LORD, she came to prove him with hard questions.” – 1 Kings 10:1

-She arrives with a massive caravan full of gifts for Solomon, even though he is already rich beyond belief.
-After she is satisfied with his answers, The Queen of Sheba gives Solomon unmatched riches from here kingdom.
+Queen Makeda arrived with a massive caravan full of gifts for Solomon, even though he is already rich beyond belief.
+After she is satisfied with his answers, The Queen of Sheba gives Solomon unmatched riches from her kingdom.

 “And she gave the king an hundred and twenty talents of gold, and of spices very great store, and precious stones: there came no more such abundance of spices as these which the queen of Sheba gave to king Solomon.” – 1 King 10:10